dtgreene/blender-curve-to-svg/README.md

 4. Select the curves you want to convert and run the script.

 ### Some important notes:
+- There's no support for NURBS curve types since there hasn't been a need yet.
 - Disable `enable_auto_fit` when dimensionsal accuracy is important.
-Auto-fit automatically scales and centers the final image to fit within a target set of dimensions.
+Auto-fit automatically scales and centers the image to fit within a target set of dimensions.
+With auto-fit disabled, only the base transformations (y-flip and resetting the origin) will be applied.
 - The curve type must be set to 2D.
 - Location, rotation, and scale transformations must be applied first (while the curve is in 3D mode).